Learn more about keeping loans, student debt at a minimum

 If grants and scholarships are not enough to cover your expenses, loans are available.

-Your financial aid package will include a review of federal Direct Loan eligibility after completing the FAFSA application.
-Parents of dependent students may also apply for federal parent PLUS loans.
+Your financial aid package will include a review of federal Direct Loan eligibility after completing the Free Application for Federal Student Aid (FAFSA).
+Parents of dependent students may also apply for federal parent PLUS Loans.

 With interest and fees, most loans cost more than the original amount borrowed.
 So it’s important to know the facts and exercise caution before you commit to taking on debt.
 Consider how much you need to borrow before taking on a loan, and know your rights and responsibilities.